UNCLASSIFIED (U)

 (4) Rapid deployment of protective medicine personnel to support security, protection, and crisis-response operations in high-risk areas and subject-matter experts in support of the foreign emergency support team (FEST); and

-(5) Development and implementation of preparedness measures to mitigate medical risk to covered personnel from natural and manmade disasters through:
+(5) Development and implementation of preparedness measures to mitigate medical risk to covered personnel from natural and manmade hazards through:

 (a) Developing broad-based interagency and intradepartmental partnerships, frameworks, and contingency plans to address general and specific medical threats: